Abdul Hamid Khan Bhashani: Early life and education

 Bhashani was born Mohammad Abdul Hamid Khan at Dhangara, a village in the Sirajganj mahakuma (lit. 'a subdistrict') of the Pabna district in Bengal, British India (present-day Sirajganj District in Bangladesh), to Hajji Mohammad Sharafat Khan and Mazirannesa Bibi in a Bengali Muslim family.
 As Bhashani's early biographic details are not well recorded, his birth year is disputed between 1880 and 1885.
 According to his most prominent biographer, Syed Abul Maksud, 1885 is the best estimate.
-Bhashani, nicknamed Chega Miah, was the second child of his parents; he had one elder brother, called Amir Ali Khan, one younger brother, called Ismail Khan, and a sister, called Kulsum Khanam.
+Bhashani, nicknamed Chega Miah, was the second child of his parents; he had one elder brother, called Amir Ali Khan; one younger brother, called Ismail Khan; and a sister, called Kulsum Khanam.

 Bhashani's father, Sharafat Khan, used to be a village grocer as well as a farmer.
 He was relatively better off than ordinary peasants.
-His surname Khan and title hajji, bestowed upon Muslims who had performed the Hajj pilgrimage, suggest that he garnered considerable respect in his community; he died young, aged around 36 or 37.
+His surname, Khan, and title, hajji, bestowed upon Muslims who had performed the Hajj pilgrimage, suggest that he garnered considerable respect in his community; he died young, aged around 36 or 37.
 Bhashani, still a child aged about 8 to 10, lost the remainder of his family, including his grandmother, in the Sirajganj cholera epidemic of 1894–1895.
 As Bhashani lost his father while his grandfather was alive, he was not eligible to inherit his father's properties as per Muslim custom.
 His uncle, Ibrahim Khan, took custody.

 In Bengal, British India, land used to be owned by zamindars (lit. 'landowners') appointed by the British government by the Permanent Settlement.
 Most of the zamindars were oppressive, exacting unfair amounts of and unlawful taxes from the poor peasants.
-There were also village mahajans (lit. 'money lenders'), to whom farmers often resorted for loans.
-Unbridled by law, mahajans used to exact high interests and committed forgeries.
+There were also village mahajans (lit. 'usurers'), to whom farmers often resorted for loans.
+Unbridled by law, mahajans used to exact high interests and commit forgeries.
 Exploitation often led to farmer revolts.
 A few years before Bhashani's birth, between 1872 and 1873, his native Pabna district had seen a historic peasant revolt.
-He experienced famines during his childhood, and saw many of his close friends succumb to the famine.
+He experienced famines during his childhood and saw many of his close friends succumb to famine.
 Bhashani's milieu consisted of poor sharecropper peasants.